mcseves/mcseves.github.io/_posts/2020-11-20-the-ux-of-memory.markdown

 #### Directed Storytelling

 Realizing that the timelines of our musical artefacts showed different behaviour in consuming music, it was essential to interview people from different generations.
-The youngest person interviewed was 11 years old, and the oldest had 64 years old.
+The youngest person interviewed was 11 years old, and the oldest was 64 years old.
 We interviewed a total of 10 persons, and the prompt was: **tell me a story about a strong memory related to music**.

 One of the interviewers said: